 The Garmin Forerunner 235 ($329) takes everything that was great about its predecessor, the Forerunner 225, and packs it into a smaller and lighter package.
 It also adds new features, such as the ability to add third-party watch faces and apps.
 I spent a week using the Forerunner 235 as both a running watch and an all-day activity tracker, and can confidently say this is the best GPS watch I've used.
-The Forerunner 235 isn't cheap, but if you're serious about running and want a great wrist-worn partner, this is the one to get.
+The Forerunner 235 isn't cheap, but if you're serious about running and want a great wrist-worn partner, this is the best fitness tracker for runners.

 Editor's note, Nov.
 20: Best Buy is offering a killer Black Friday deal on several Garmin watches, including the Forerunner 235.
 Our favorite running watch will be discounted to $199.99 (down from $249.99) starting Thurs., Nov.
 22.